xiaogz/dotfiles/README.md

-# Vim dotfile repository
+# dotfile repository

 For easier personal work-setting integration.

-Mostly for .vimrc
+Has .vimrc, its plugins, tmux, plus some .bashrc aliases and .profile settings